rahjooh/CryptoTrade/internal/metrics/rate/rate.md

 The `rate` package collects per‑IP rate‑limit usage for every supported exchange.
-Readers call its helpers after each REST or WebSocket request to capture how many requests have been consumed and how many remain.
+Readers call its helpers after each REST or WebSocket request to capture how many requests have been consumed by that address.

 1. **Configuration** – Free‑tier limits are declared in `config.yml` under
    `exchange_rate_limit` (e.g. Binance `REQUEST_WEIGHT: 2400`).
 These values become